haheha24/planner-app/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation:

 `npm install`

+Extra setup:

+Create a `.env` file.
+It will require the following:
+GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET - https://www.youtube.com/watch?v=HtJKUQXmtok&ab_channel=CooperCodes the first 2 minutes explains exactly how to setup an OAuth2 client.
+NEXTAUTH_URL - When deploying to production, set the NEXTAUTH_URL environment variable to the canonical URL of your site.
+MONGODB_URI - The URI string that is provided once you have created a MongoDB Atlas cloud database.
+NEXT_PUBLIC_API_MOCKING - set as true or false to enable mocking api for `MSW`.

 To Run Test Suite: